-The shifting burdens of going forward in cases alleging unlawful discrimination
+The shifting burdens of going forward in actions involving alleged unlawful discrimination

 The decision is posted on the Internet at: